JorjaFox/website/content/posts/blog/2021/02-12-review-the-map-of-tiny-perfect-things.md

 title: 'Review: The Map of Tiny Perfect Things'
 date: '2021-02-12T14:56:04-08:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Looking through life for perfection is only found when we look at the smaller things.
+description: 'Looking through life for perfection is only found when we look at the smaller things.
 Check out the movie.'
 layout: post
 thumbnail:
   url: /img/blog/2021/tiny-perfect-08.jpg